oracle-livelabs/developer/oracle-health-ai-open-source/spatial-map/spatial-map.md

-# Oracle APEX Maps and Spatial queries to locate nearest Hospitals
+# OpenStreetMap and Oracle Spatial queries to locate Hospitals

 ## Introduction

 This workshop walks you through the steps of locating Hospitals based on location and patient trauma.

-Estimated Time: 20 minutes.
+Estimated Time: 10 minutes.

 ### Objectives